-You may have thought we were done with Arthurian legends given the dud-showing at the box office of Guy Ritchie’s cockney, bar brawling King Arthur film crash landed in 2017, but Joe Cornish is here to show that there’s life left in this age old tale of a man and his sword.
+You may have thought we were done with Arthurian legends given the dud-showing at the box office Guy Ritchie’s cockney, bar brawling King Arthur had when it crash landed in 2017, but Joe Cornish is here to show that there’s life left in this age old tale of a man and his sword.
 In this enjoyable original take on the legend of Excalibur, Louis Ashbourne Serkis plays Alex, a kid who cops a load of bullying from Lance (Tom Taylor) and Kaye (Rhianna Dorris).
-He’s not alone with receiving a handful of abuse, with his best mate Bedders (Dean Chaumoo) also receiving a truck load of flack for simply existing.
+He’s not alone when receiving a handful of abuse, with his best mate Bedders (Dean Chaumoo) also receiving a truck load of flack for simply existing.
 One day after school, Lance and Kaye chase Alex all the way to a construction site where he falls off a ledge and is knocked out.
 Lance and Kaye flee, fearing they’ve done the worst, unaware that they’ve just chased Alex to his destiny.
 Upon awakening, Alex discovers… a sword in a stone.
-From here, his fate is sealed, for Alex will be The Kid Who Would Be King.
+From here, his fate is sealed, for Alex is be The Kid Who Would Be King.

 Joe Cornish has been absent from the director’s chair for far too long.
 After wowing with Attack the Block – and launching the career of one John Boyega, and giving a hoist to a certain Doctor Who – went quiet.
 Sure, he provided some scripting assistance here and there, but the world needed a new Joe Cornish flick.
 Instead of mourning his absence, let’s celebrate his reappearance with The Kid Who Would Be King, which feels as much a revival of a director with promise as it does the great action kids flicks from the eighties.
 Now, this isn’t a dive into nostalgia, but instead a film that takes all that was good about kids flicks from that era and simply blends that skeleton with the armour of Arthurian legends.